Higgs pair production in gluon fusion to higher orders in Higgs Effective Field Theory: Introduction

 In the recent years, a bottom-up approach to new physics in terms of effective field theories (EFTs) has become quite established.
 There are two candidate EFTs: Standard Model Effective Field Theory (SMEFT), where the leading BSM effects in Higgs physics stem from dimension-six operators \cite{Grzadkowski:2010es} and Higgs Effective Field Theory (HEFT) \cite{Feruglio:1992wf, Burgess:1999ha, Azatov:2012bz, Buchalla:2013rka, Alonso:2012px, Brivio:2013pma}, which originates from chiral perturbation theory.

 In this paper, we will study Higgs pair production in gluon fusion in the more general EFT -- HEFT.
 This is motivated since Higgs pair production provides a probe whether electroweak symmetry breaking is realized linearly or non-linearly.\footnote{See e.g. \cite{Grober:2010yv, Contino:2012xk} for early works on Higgs pair production as a probe of the non-linear character of a theory.} Higgs pair production in gluon fusion has been computed up to NLO QCD in \cite{Buchalla:2018yce, Heinrich:2020ckp}\footnote{For computations in the infinite top mass limit, see the earlier work \cite{Grober:2015cwa} and \cite{Grober:2017gut} for CP-violating operators.
-See \cite{deFlorian:2021azd} for a computation with anomalous couplings at NNLO QCD employing the infinite top mass limit for the NNLO amplitudes.} using the LO HEFT Lagrangian building on the NLO QCD corrections in full top quark mass dependence as presented in Ref.~\cite{Borowka:2016ehy, Borowka:2016ypz} and have been computed with alternative methods in Refs.~\cite{Baglio:2020ini, Bagnaschi:2023rbx, Davies:2025qjr}.
+See \cite{deFlorian:2021azd} for a computation with anomalous couplings at NNLO QCD employing the infinite top mass limit for the NNLO amplitudes.
+In the SM, the cross section is known up to $\text{N}^3$LO QCD for infinite top mass \cite{Chen:2019fhs, Chen:2019lzz, Chen:2026zmi} and including $\text{N}^3$LL resummation~\cite{AH:2022elh}.
+Ref.~\cite{Grazzini:2018bsd} provides NNLO QCD corrections with approximate top quark mass effects.} using the LO HEFT Lagrangian building on the NLO QCD corrections in full top quark mass dependence as presented in Refs.~\cite{Borowka:2016ehy, Borowka:2016ypz} and have been computed with alternative methods in Refs.~\cite{Baglio:2020ini, Bagnaschi:2023rbx, Davies:2025qjr}.
+The impact of HEFT operators entering in one-loop corrections to the Higgs self-interaction have been discussed in \cite{Anisha:2024ljc}.
 While we will also compare our results to SMEFT at the strictly linear level, we refer to more detailed studies of the effects of dimension-six operators in the SMEFT in Higgs pair production to Refs.~\cite{Heinrich:2022idm, Alasfar:2023xpc, Heinrich:2023rsd, DiNoi:2024ajj, Heinrich:2024rtg, Maltoni:2024dpn}.
-For a study of the impact of dimension-8 operators we refer to future work \cite{ggHHdim8} and for a recent analysis of Higgs pair production from bootstrapped amplitudes matched to HEFT and SMEFT, but limited to Higgs-gluon operators, to Ref.~\cite{Grober:2025vse}.
+For a study of the impact of dimension-8 operators we refer to future work \cite{ggHHdim8}.
+Higgs pair production has been investigated with on-shell amplitude methods as well~\cite{Shadmi:2018xan,Liu:2023jbq,Grober:2025vse}, see in particular Ref.~\cite{Grober:2025vse} for the matching of SMEFT and HEFT Higgs-gluon operators.